Diamondbacks vs. Brewers Player Props Betting Odds

 Carroll Stats

-- Carroll hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is batting .227 with two doubles, two home runs, a walk and four RBI.
+- Carroll will look for his sixth straight game with a hit in this contest.
+In his last five games he is hitting .273 with two doubles, two home runs, a walk and five RBI.

 Carroll Recent Games